pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 In this document, we will illustrate how to construct a GEMM using the group API, specifically at the workgroup level, and explain the essential performance considerations.
 Additionally, we will explore the relationship between the GEMM shape and other relevant parameters as well as how to apply advanced algorithms such as `splitK` and `streamK`.

-As below diagram shown, each workgroup will calcuate a sub-matrix, blue box of output C, and then the sub-matrix will be continously divided into several tiles by `sg_tile_n` and `sg_tile_m`.
-These tile APIs are called `subgroup-level`.
-Finally, these tile operator will be mapped into the real hardware instructions, such as a `tile_load` .
+As below diagram shown, each workgroup will calcuate a sub-matrix, blue box of output C, and then the sub-matrix will be continously divided into multiple tiles of `sg_tile_n` by `sg_tile_m`.
+These tiles will be assigned to subgroup.
+Finally, these tile operator will be mapped into the real hardware instructions, such as a `tile_load` and `mma`.

 ![ALT](/media/docs/dom.jpg "GEMM decomposition by workgroup and subgroup")